Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/object-oriented-programming/_index.md

 **Polymorphism**

 Literally, “many forms”.
 Generally, the ability of different classes of object to respond to the same message in different, class-specific ways.
-Polymorphic methods are those which might have the same name, but but different implementations.
+Polymorphic methods are those which might have the same name, but different implementations.
 For example, a subclass (child class) might override a parent class's method and implement it in a different way.

-*E.g. Both the Plane and Car types might be able to respond to a turnLeft message.
+*For example, both the Plane and Car types might be able to respond to a turnLeft message.
 While the behaviour is the same, the means of achieving it are specific to each type.*

 ## 3. Abstract classes and wrappers